bits-bytes/B-R-Coffeee-PLTrend-MQTT/README.md

 - how many liters of water is it using?
 - how many kilos of coffee is it using?
 - what is the actual brewing time?
+- how many meters is the convoyer doing?
+Should it need a maintenance break :-)
 - how many visits are made to the machine?
 - ...

 And we are going visualize the data.

-To run this program, you just need to download the repository.
+To run this example, you just need to download the repository.
+It includes
+- the machine
+- the machine visualisation (VNC)
+- the mosquitto broker (MQTT)
+- PLTrend - the communicator
+- Node-Red Dashboard (and flow) to retrieve data, examine data and display data

-Summarized you need to
+Summarized you need to do as follows

 1) start the machine program
 2) start vnc visualisation, to actually make coffees and so on
 3) start mosquitto broker